Nil-Store/nil-store/spec.md

 - **Normative (Deterministic Key/Nonce Derivation):**
 - (CEK_32B, Nonce_12B) = HKDF-SHA256(IKM=FMK, info="DU-KEYS-V1" || du_id, L=44).
 - AEAD: AES-256-GCM using the derived CEK and the deterministic 96-bit (12-byte) Nonce.
+  **Normative (Security Warning - Nonce Reuse):** The security of AES-GCM is catastrophically broken if a (Key, Nonce) pair is reused.
+The deterministic derivation above is secure ONLY under the strict assumption that DUs are immutable (Write-Once) and that `du_id` is unique for every distinct plaintext under the same FMK.
 - Rekey by adding/removing FMK wraps; delete by crypto-erasure (remove wraps).

 <!-- Appendices B–F excised: application-level material lives in metaspec. -->